subvisual/subvisual.com/src/posts/2016-05-24-rubybits-br-source-diving/index.md

 ---
+highlight: false
-path: /85-rubybits-br-source-diving/
+path: 85-rubybits-br-source-diving
 title: "RubyBits:  Source Diving"
+categories:
+  - engineering
 author: luis-zamith
 date: 2016-05-24
 cover: cover.jpg
+intro: >
+  Debugging is something that (un)fortunately we as developers are all used to doing, but depending on the language, the techniques and tools might differ, if ever so slightly.
 tags:
   - development
-intro: >
-  Debugging is something that (un)fortunately we as developers are all used to doing, but depending on the language, the techniques and tools might differ, if ever so slightly.
 ---

 Debugging is something that (un)fortunately we as developers are all used to